phalcon/documentation/docs/installation.md

 ```

 If you use the above method you will need to add the `extension=phalcon.so` in your `php.ini` both for CLI and web server.

-!!! warning "NOTE"

-    If you are installing Phalcon with PHP 8.+, the paths will vary slightly.

 #### Tuning Build